You Gotta Know These Space Missions

 Hubble Space Telescope Servicing Missions (SM1, SM2, SM3A, SM3B, and SM4) all utilized spacewalks staged from a Space Shuttle.

 - SM1 corrected Hubble’s flawed optics by installing COSTAR (a corrective optics system), while removing the High-Speed Photometer to make room.
 It also replaced the original Wide Field and Planetary Camera, or WFPC “wiff-pick”, with WFPC2, which a camera that had optical correction built in.

 - SM2 replaced the Goddard High-Resolution Spectrograph (GHRS) and Faint Object Spectrograph (FOS) with improved successors.

 - SM3B replaced the Faint Object Camera (FOC) with the Advanced Camera for Surveys (ACS), and also repaired NICMOS, which was installed during SM2.

 - SM4 was originally cancelled after the Columbia Disaster by then-NASA Administrator Sean O’Keefe, but was revived by Michael Griffin, who took over the post in 2005.
 SM4 installed WFC3 (made from some parts of the original WFPC) and the Cosmic Origins Spectrograph (COS), and conducted other repairs.
 No further repairs are planned, as much of HST’s functionality will be replicated with the James Webb Space Telescope, scheduled for launch in 2018.

-This article was contributed by NAQT writer Zach Pace.
+This article was contributed by former NAQT writer Zachary Pace.